Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Options include luxury lawn mixes, shade-tolerant mixes, hardwearing family mixes, and fast-growing varieties.
 Choose a mix compatible with your climate and garden conditions.

-How to prepare lawn for seeding
+3. Prep the lawn for seeding

 Good preparation is the most important aspect of learning how to plant grass seed.
 Luckily, getting it right is easy.

-‘To prepare your soil before planting grass seed, simply till and loosen the soil to create the best growing conditions – you don’t need to put down topsoil,’ says Jeremy Yamaguchi, CEO of Lawn Love (opens in new tab).
+‘To prepare your soil before planting grass seed, simply till and loosen the soil to create the best growing conditions – you don’t need to put down topsoil,’ says Jeremy Yamaguchi, CEO of Lawn Love.

 To till the soil, Hedges Gower recommends using a fork to lightly dig it over to a depth of about 2-3 inches.
 ‘This will allow new seedlings to take root,’ he says.